Antony and Alice Maitland

 Early Life

 Alice was born in Queen Charlotte's Hospital in London, 3/10/1956 where her parents, Reginald (Rex) & Elizabeth (Betty Chadwick) Kirk-Owen were living.
 Rex had recently been called to the Bar at the time.
+She was probably named after Rex’s grand-mother, Alice Dolman.

 Early on, they moved from London to Ropley, Hampshire, where they became friendly with the Happels whose daughter, Ailsa ("Abby") was the same age as Alice.
 The two children by all accounts got on well, but with the death of Rex and Betty's move to North Wales with Richard Vernon, drifted apart until re-meeting when they were about 15.
 They became re-acquainted then and kept in mostly postal contact from then on.
 Alice became Ailsa's daughter Phillipa's god-daughter.

 When Rex became ill, they moved to Blagdon House, Keevil, where Rex died in 1959.
 After his death, Betty had the support of friends, in particular the Smalls (David had been in Chambers with Rex) and the Happells.
-Soon after Rex's death, Betty moved to N Wales with Richard Vernon, firstly to Eglwys Fach (initially in a cottage up the hill and then later to the Cock House), and later to Bryn Gwyn, Llanegryn, near Towyn, Merionethshire.
+Soon after Rex's death, Betty moved to Mid Wales with Richard Vernon, firstly to Eglwys Fach (initially in a cottage up the hill and then later to the Cock House), and later to Bryn Gwyn, Llanegryn, near Towyn, Merionethshire.
 It was in Eglwys Fach that they met the poet, RS Thomas, who Betty later married after Richard's death in 1996.
 Alice grew up with Richard Vernon as her father.

 Richard was an old style country gentleman and squire, with an enormous knowledge and love of the country, and gave Alice a love of the country and a calmer disposition than might have been expected, a gift which was to stand her in good stead later in life.
 Her mother gave Alice her zest for life, love of excitment and enthusiasm for her social life.
-Richard and Betty moved with Alice to Burcher Cottage, Titley, Herefordshire in about 1970, to be nearer Alice's schools, Richard remaining there until his death in July 1996.
+Richard and Betty moved with Alice to Burcher Cottage, Titley, Herefordshire in 1971, to be nearer Alice's schools, Richard remaining there until his death in July 1996.

 They became much involved in the local social scene, Betty's party's being well known for their excitement.
-Alice partook in the usual local country social activities, including hunting, both fox and otter, (Richard Vernon was an avid follower of hounds) and riding her own pony, Kerry.
-Holidays were spent more oftedn locally round Wales, but she travelled a little with her mother, sailing to British Columbia via Panama soon after Rex's death for a holiday.
+Alice entered into the usual local country social activities, including hunting, both fox and otter, (Richard Vernon was an avid follower of hounds) and riding her own pony, Kerry.
+Holidays were spent more often locally round Wales, but she travelled a little with her mother, sailing to British Columbia via Panama soon after Rex's death for a holiday.
 Richard was not a great traveller (he only flew once, with Antony in a light twin), but he, Betty and Alice took a cruise to see the Greek sites of the Eastern Mediterranean where they met Dorothy Collis, who painted Alice's portrait as a 5 year old and 25 years later painted her daughter, Isabel.
 Alice made an expedition on her own in summer 1975 to visit her Canadian cousins in British Columbia - a very glamorous trip at the age of 18, fresh out of school.
 The cousins apparently were impressed by their sophisticated, self assured European relation.

 At her own desire, Alice moved in 1973 to Cheltenham Lady's College to take A levels, with a view to taking up law (a subject which would not have been suitable - much too precise and dry).
 She took English & French, passing French and retook English a second time in the winter of 1975/6.
 By that time, she had met Antony Maitland, who was one of several suitors distracting her from her studies, contributing to a second lack of success in the English exam!